thomasjsn/StdoutBlogPostIndex/README.md

 > This extension is a work in progress!

 ## Installation
-* Clone this repository in s directory called `StdoutBlogPostIndex` in your `extensions/` folder.
+* Clone this repository in a directory called `StdoutBlogPostIndex` in your `extensions/` folder.
 * Add the following code at the bottom of your `LocalSettings.php`:
 ```
 wfLoadExtension( 'StdoutBlogPostIndex' );